Recent Commercial Posts

 Q. How do I determine my risk for flood damage?

 A. Location is the most important factor for weighing your risk for flood damage.
 Is your business located in or near a flood zone?
-(Flood map search tools can be found online.)
+(Flood map search tools can be found FEMA.)
 In what part of the building is your businesses equipment and inventory located?
 Anything housed on a lower floor, for instance, will be at greater risk.

 Q. Where can I purchase flood insurance?